 - Oat Milk.
 I really love to use the Chobani Plain Extra Creamy Oat Milk, but any creamy or full fat oat milk will work wonders!

-How to Make Homemade Oat Milk Hot Cocoa at Home
+How to Make Homemade Oat Milk Hot Cocoa

-- Begin with preparing the Ganache mixture.
-Chop the chocolate and add to a bowl.
+Step one: Chop the chocolate and add to a bowl.
 Then, heat oat milk on the stovetop until it comes to a simmer.
 Pour simmering oat milk over the chocolate and allow to sit about 3 minutes.
 Then stir until slightly thickened and chocolate has dissolved.
 Set aside.

-- When ready to enjoy a cup of Hot Cocoa, heat 1 cup of oat milk in a small pot and mix in ¼ cup of chocolate ganache.
+Step two: When ready to enjoy a cup of Hot Cocoa, heat 1 cup of oat milk in a small pot and mix in ¼ cup of chocolate ganache.
 Stir and allow to heat for 2-3 minutes, not boiling.

 I would recommend sticking with oat milk or any thicker milk you can find.
 A macadamia or cashew milk would work perfectly as well!
 I'd veer away from almond milk since it tends to be thinner and less creamy.